 Let’s use Facebook as an example.
 Facebook provides tons of insights for businesses.
 You can see how many people your ads are reaching, get an overview of their demographics, and even track the days (and times of day) when your posts get the most engagement.

-If you prefer an all-in-one solution that will allow you to track your performance on all social media accounts, you can use UTM tags to track them with Google Analytics.
+If you prefer an all-in-one solution that will allow you to track your performance on all social media accounts, you can track them with Google Analytics.
 Or, if you prefer, you can use a social media tracking tool.
 But the key is that you’re tracking your marketing metrics and have access to them at the touch of a button.

 The final metric you should track is your Return on Investment, or ROI, for each marketing campaign.
 In case you don’t know, ROI is calculated as a percentage using a simple formula.
 Here’s how it works: